 Silk filler is the new anti-ageing trendy component for cosmetics

-In 2019 also anti-wrinkle fillers could become eco-friendly: WWD reports that the US company Silk Inc. has developed a natural filler based on silk extracts, which could replace the most common hyaluronic acid based.
+In 2019 also anti-wrinkle fillers could become eco-friendly: WWD reports that the US company Silk Inc. has developed a natural filler based on silk extracts, which could replace the most commonly hyaluronic acid-based.
 Still being perfected, the formula aims to fill the wrinkles of the face and hands and treat acne scars.
-As silk already has a major place in Chinese culture and identity, it seems logic that the Chinese cosmetics industry tried to use silk as a miracle product to replace acids commonly used.
+As silk already has a major place in Chinese culture and identity, it seems logical that the Chinese cosmetics industry tried to use silk as a miracle product to replace acids commonly used.
 One thing is sure, silk in cosmetics works and has to be considered as a future beauty trend in China.

 Skincare is definitely the favorite cosmetic product in China